MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Set-AzureRmEventHubNamespace.md

 ```

 ### -State
-Specifies the state of the namespace.
+Specifies the state (disabled or enabled) of the namespace.

-Valid values are: disabled or enabled.

 ```yaml
 Type: NamespaceState